Skip to content

 Aroma Rice Cooker Water Ratios (Standard Cup Version)

 Some users lose the original cup or prefer working in standard measurements.
-Here are the equivalent ratios.
+In that case, use measured water instead of guessing from the line marks.

 How to Read the Water Lines Inside Your Aroma Pot